 - Baking staples: Flour, sugar baking powder, baking soda, salt and an egg.

 - Kerrygold Irish butter: This is a specialty butter that is a MUST for a classic Irish bread recipe.
-Slightly softened butter will work great in this recipe.
+Slightly softened butter is best.

 - Buttermilk: Buttermilk tenderizes the loaf.
 Make your own homemade buttermilk with lemon juice or white vinegar or use store-bought buttermilk.